Do you want a cookie?

 • Gene bank

-Characteristics of old varieties, which tend to be a disadvantage in industrial agriculture, can bring practical advantages in a hobby garden.
+Characteristics of heirloom varieties, which tend to be a disadvantage in industrial agriculture, can bring practical advantages in a hobby garden.
 The irregular growth results in a wider harvest window.
 You can harvest ripe fruit or vegetables as required.
 This is particularly practical if you want to be self-sufficient.
 There are no work peaks when you have to quickly process and preserve the harvest.
-What's more, you can take your own seeds from seed-stable varieties, which you can sow again the following year.
+What's more, you can Take Your Own Seeds From Open-Pollinating Varieties, which you can sow again the following year.
 This means you don't have to buy new seeds every year.
 However, after a few years you should obtain seeds again from conservation initiatives or allotment gardeners.
 This is because in order to maintain typical varietal characteristics and thus varietal authenticity, a large number of individuals of a variety are required in addition to a great deal of specialist knowledge.
 This is often not possible in an allotment garden.

 Diverse garden with mixed crops